- International Programs

 Please allow 8 weeks between ISFS's receipt of the completed application and your exchange visitor's program start date.
 While ISFS takes only 10 business days to issue the DS-2019s, exchange visitors need time to schedule their visa interviews and for the U.S. Consulate abroad to issue the visa stamp.

 The Department of State (DOS) requires that all J-1 exchange visitors (and their dependents) maintain health insurance that meets DOS requirements for the entire length of their program.
 Exchange visitors are provided health insurance information by International Student and Faculty Services (ISFS) at the time that they receive their visa documents.
-If the department has questions they should contact Jackie Bangs in ISFS.
+If the department has questions they should contact an International Scholar Advisor in ISFS.